 More support for small and local businesses

-Throughout 2020 there’s been an increasing desire to support small and local businesses through initiatives like Buy from the Bush, local business networks and online community groups.
+Over the past few years there’s been an increasing desire to support small and local businesses through initiatives like Buy from the Bush, local business networks and online community groups.
 Driven by a desire both to support businesses that have been affected by drought, fire and lockdowns and to reduce our reliance on a global supply chain, more and more people are looking for reassurances around local produce, Australian made, maker stories and supporting local charities and organisations.
 Including relevant and compelling claims and support as part of your brand communication will go a long way to generating consumer support and winning new fans.